Probing Anharmonic and Heterogeneous Carrier Dynamics Across Sublattice Melting in a Minimal Model Superionic Conductor: Summary

 Time-correlation analyses quantify these dynamics (Fig.~\ref{fig:fig4}).
 The mean-squared displacement and self-intermediate scattering function reveal transient caging and stretched-exponential relaxation, marking cooperative slow dynamics.
-The four-point dynamic susceptibility $\chi_{4,\alpha}(t)$ peaks near the freezing side of regime~II, indicating growing spatial correlations, and collapses in the liquid phase, signifying a crossover from heterogeneous to homogeneous relaxation.
-The Stokes-Einstein ratios for carriers $D_{\mathrm{C}}\tau_{\alpha, \mathrm{C}}$ and $D_{\mathrm{C}}\tau_{\chi_4}$ deviate strongly near the transition, confirming a breakdown of single-particle transport and the emergence of collective, anharmonic dynamics.
+The four-point dynamic susceptibility $\chi_{4,\mathrm{C}}(t)$ peaks near the freezing side of regime~II, indicating growing spatial correlations, and collapses in the liquid phase, signifying a crossover from heterogeneous to homogeneous relaxation.
+The Stokes-Einstein ratios for carriers deviate strongly near the transition, confirming the emergence of cooperative transport beyond single-particle diffusion.